[PHP] Points to note when checking whether a specified string/pattern is included

 argument

-heystack: String to search for.
+heystack: The string to search for.

 strpos($heystack, $needle) !== FALSE